-"To commit suicide in Buffalo is redundant" is one of the most well-known lines from the Tony-award-winning-play "A Chorus Line," which was directed and choreographed by this Buffalo-born artist.
+"To commit suicide in Buffalo is redundant" is one of the most well-known lines from the Tony-award-winning play "A Chorus Line," which was directed and choreographed by a Buffalo-born artist.
 Who was he?

 Three local communities get all or part of their names from the Iroquois word for "swift waters."
 What is it?

-It might not be the quickest way to make this trip, but what roads could you take to travel from the U.S./Canada border to the U.S./Mexico border?
+It might not be the quickest way to make this trip, but what road could you take to travel from the U.S./Canada border to the U.S./Mexico border?

 You wouldn't know it to look at them, but the twin south Grand Island bridges connecting the Town of Tonawanda with the island were built 28 years apart.
 One opened in 1935, one in 1963.
 Which one opened first?

 At 382 people, according to the 2010 census, this is the smallest village by population in Erie County.